-The physical files consist of about 75 linear feet.
-They're currently in storage in Massachusetts, and undigitized.
+Physical materials are currently in storage in Massachusetts, and undigitized.
 If you or someone you know might be interested in housing the files or assisting with digitzation, please get in touch.

 In the meantime, we're slowly but steadily cataloging more than 14,000 digital images that Michael converted from his slides several years before his death.
 These images depict many of his projects, associates, and other subjects.
 We believe there may be even more undigitized slides in the physical archives.

 At last count, known images span approximately 50 clients (give or take a dozen image sets that may or may not be client work), and 128 individual projects.

 See the draft finding aid for a full description of the entire collection

 A note about language and subject matter in the collection

 This collection reflects the work and perspective of Michael Sand.
 Michael's approach to design was sometimes considered provocative, in that he often addressed controversial subject matter, challenged common perspectives, and invited open discussion and experiences among museum visitors of all ages, genders, and ethnicities.
 The materials date back to the early 1960s and reflect the times in which they were originally produced.
 They're presented in their original form for informational and educational purposes.
 As such, they may include original language and imagery that fall outside today's standards of inclusion and cultural respect.
 The collection does not necessarily reflect the Michael Sand Estate's perspective, and we've attempted to include editorial context and/or notation where possible to acknowledge the cultural implications of the original.